Famous Rivers in Ottawa and their Tributaries

 It is a vast waterway receiving numerous tributaries along its course.
 The Ottawa River and Ottawa River watershed significantly affect the region’s overall state.

 On the Quebec side, the major tributaries of the Ottawa River are Gatineau, Du Lievre, Kipawa, and the Rouge River.
-In contrast, the major tributaries on the right side of the Ontario side include Madawaska, Montreal, Blanche, and Petawawa Rivers.
+In contrast, the major branches on the right side of the Ontario side include Madawaska, Montreal, Blanche, and Petawawa Rivers.

 1.1 Length